 Why Total Landed Cost Changes Supplier Selection

-Supplier A offers a unit price of $8.00 with 45-day lead time from overseas.
-Supplier B offers $9.50 with 10-day lead time domestically.
+Supplier A offers a unit price of $8.00 with a 45-day lead time from overseas.
+Supplier B offers $9.50 with a 10-day lead time domestically.
 On purchase price alone, Supplier A wins by $1.50 per unit.

-But Supplier A's landed cost — once freight, duties, and capital cost of the longer lead time are added — comes to $11.20 per unit.
+But Supplier A's landed cost, once freight, duties, and capital cost of the longer lead time are added, comes to $11.20 per unit.
 Supplier B's landed cost is $10.80.
 The cheaper supplier is actually $0.40 more expensive per unit on a true cost basis.

+That calculation changes the supplier decision entirely.
+It only becomes visible when you calculate total landed cost instead of unit price.
 For a complete framework on evaluating supplier total cost, read Why the Cheapest Supplier Is the Most Expensive.

 How Often to Calculate Landed Cost